Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 ```

 ### Choosing the best move
-Once we've gone through all our iterations the children of our root node, each representing a move to play, will have a large win and visit count.
+Once we've gone through all our iterations the children of our root node each of whichs represents a move, will have a large win and visit count.
 Choosing which move to play is easy.
-Since UCB will explore nodes with a higher win chance more often than losing ones, we choose the child with the most visits.
+Since UCB will explore nodes with a higher win chance more often than the losing ones, we choose the child with the most visits.

 ```cpp
 // Find node with most visits